Why Cats Knead?

 What Is The Purpose Of Kneading?

 As you may already know, cats have coexisted with humans for thousands of years.
 Before cats became somewhat domesticated, they were very wild and instinctual.
-Even though they were highly skilled hunters, they were not on top of the food chain.
+Even though they were highly skilled hunters, they were not at the top of the food chain.
 Larger predators and even other cats were known to hunt them.

 So, where does kneading come in?
 Similar to most wild animals, cats felt it was necessary to mark their territory.
-When cats knead, they actually have little scent glands in their paw pads that leave behind their scent as a sign for other cats to stay away.
+When cats knead, they actually have little scent glands in their paw pads that leave behind their scent as a signal for other cats to stay away.
 Even though feral cats live in social groups, some places are just off limits.

 One of the most believed reasons that cats knead is that it brings comfort to them.
-Your cat was once a kitten that kneaded mom's mammary glands to help stimulate milk production while they were suckling.
+Your cat was once a kitten that kneaded his or her mom's mammary glands to help stimulate milk production while they were suckling.
 Therefore, many cats will knead to bring back this pleasurable memory.
 Some cats that were taken from their mother very young will knead and suckle a blanket or toy to pretend that they are still with their mother.

 Another plausible reason for kneading is to help shed old or broken nails.
 Feline nails grow underneath the old nail leaving the old nail to act kind of like a sheath.
-To expose the newer much sharper nail, cats will knead or scratch on tree bark, rough vegetation, or if you are unlucky, your furniture.
+To expose the newer, sharper nail, cats will knead or scratch on tree bark, rough vegetation, or if you are unlucky, your furniture.
 There are toys and cat stands that you can purchase for you cats to train them to knead on and not scratch up our furniture.
 A cat’s claws are some of the most important tools they have, so keeping them sharp means a greater chance of catching and subduing prey.
 In the wild, if you have broken or dull claws, then it is not likely you will survive.

 Sometimes there really is no reason.
 Cats tend to be very playful, and they may knead their little digits to show they're excited.
 You can usually observe this just as they are about to pounce on a toy or each other.
 Furthermore, cats may knead simply because it feels good.
 You may have noticed this after your cat has awoken from a nap.
 They like to yawn and stretch out, all the while kneading their little digits.